TrendingTechnology/larua-hugo/README.md

-# WIP

 ## larua-hugo
-Larua for the Hugo static site generator
+A spinoff of Larua for Ghost for the Hugo static site generator.

+## Progress
+Currently in heavy development; still needs:

+- Header image
+- Featured images
+- Author biography
+- Author avatars